 The Ed100 Academy for California High School Student Leaders will be held online July 20-23, 2020.
 As we have already announced, this conference is free, but you must apply to attend.
-It is our dream to include every high school in California.
+(The application deadline has passed and new applications are not being accepted.
+Registration for accepted applicants must be completed by 4pm on Friday July 17.)
 Will the schools in your community be represented?
-Check here to find out.
+Check here to find out which schools we received at least one application from.

 Think of this post as the "brochure" for the conference.
 It will be modified as needed.
 The conference will be held via Zoom in seven sessions over four days.